makyo/writing/anthologies/arcana/extended-call.md

 ### But wait, I have some questions!

 Why are you opening for X card?
 :   I want three submissions or more per card so that a decision can be a fair choice, and not simply "which is the better of two stories".

-I submitted to X card before this call opened!
-Will my submission be treated fairly?
-:   Yes.
-As all submissions are (or should be!) anonymous, I won't know who submitted what.
-The deciding factor on re-opening for these cards is a game of numbers; I have *not yet read* any submissions.
-That means that I'm not simply re-opening for cards which received submissions I didn't like or anything!
-I will slush submissions for these cards after opening for this call, but will review all submissions for these cards *when this call ends*.
+Previous submissions will be read just the same as ones from this call.

 I have an outstanding extension on one of these card.
 Will that be affected by the call?
 :   No. Or, rather, you now have more time!
 Take the time you have now to make sure your story is wonderful.

-I wrote for card X, and I'm still worried about this extended call.
-Doesn't that mean I have less of a chance?
-:   In a way, it does.
-However, I need more than two submissions to make a fair choice for a card.
-Editor's prerogative.

 What is your favorite card?
 :   The Fool :)